jtp184/lil_blaster/README.md

   replace_protocol: true
 )

-# Array values for codes are also supported, and are turned into a joined transmission
+# Array values for codes are also supported, which joins the two transmissions
 codex[:twofer] = [4096, 4112]

-# To generate transmissions, pass the corresponding key to #call, values in codes will be handled based on type
+# To generate transmissions, pass the corresponding key to #call,
+# values in codes will be handled based on type

 # Transmissions are returned directly
 codex.call(:b1).class # => LilBlaster::Transmission
 # Arrays are turned into Transmissions which are then joined
 codex.call(:twofer).count == (codex.(power).length * 2) # => true
-# Other types are passed to the #encode method on the protocol and the result returned
+# Others are passed to the protocol to encode and the result returned
 LilBlaster::Protocol::Manchester.same_data?(
   codex.call(:power),
   proto_obj.encode(codex[:power])